aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/ipv6-acls.md

     ```yaml
     # IPv6 extended access-lists.
     # These access-lists can be referenced under node settings `l3_interfaces`, and will only be configured on devices where they are in use.
+    #
+    # The substitution is useful when assigning the same access-list on multiple interfaces,
+    # but where certain fields require unique values like the "interface_ip" or "peer_ip".
+    # When using substitution, the interface name will be appended to the ACL name.
     ipv6_acls:

         # Access-list name.
+        # When using substitution for any fields, the interface name will be appended to the ACL name.
       - name: <str; required; unique>

         # ACL Entries.